cs3org/OCM-API/IETF-RFC.md

 discovery service.

 ### httpsig
-It is recommended to use signed messages to verify that an OCM server is the server you expect it to be, and should be done unless you have a niche use case.
+It is RECOMMENDED to use signed messages to verify that an OCM server is the server you expect it to be, and SHOULD be done unless you have a niche use case.

 ## Legacy shared secrets
 The legacy format of an OCM Share Notification with shared secrets is